openvinotoolkit/npu_plugin/CONTRIBUTING_compiler.md

 * Request should be assigned to a reviewer first (not maintainers)
     * If you feel you don't have required expertise ask someone else to review
 * Request is assigned to a project maintainer only if review has been completed and requirements have been satisfied
+* Reviewers should expclicitly notify the MR author that they don't have other comments
 * Request can be reviewed by any member of team, but approval is required from reviewers specified by author
 * Check that request is targeted to the correct branch (e.g. master or release)
 * Maintainer might perform additional code review and ask for changes in case of significant issues not covered by code reviewers